As full-time digital nomads, my gym membership is money well spent

 Certainly - as a huge believer in getting rid of expenses that don't contribute anything positive to your life, don't buy a membership to a gym if you don't intend to use it.
 Like, no shit Sherlock.
 Don't use it?
 Don't pay for it.

 For me?
-I use the hell out of my membership.
-I’m there every day and only take a day off when I feel like I need one.
-For me, it’s money well spent.
+I use the hell out of my Planet Fitness membership as we travel the country.
+We are there almost every day that we're around one and only take a day off when I feel like I need one.
+For me, it's money well spent.

 Why my gym membership is worth it